isomerpages/govtech-stp/_travellers-from-japan/00a-rgl-requirements-and-process.md

 **Those who do not require a visa prior to the COVID-19 pandemic will not need to apply for a visa for Green/Fast Lane travel.** Please refer to <https://www.ica.gov.sg/entryanddeparting/before/entryvisa/> for more information on Singapore’s visa requirements.

-The approved applicant will have to electronically submit pre-trip health and travel history declarations and declare his/her accommodation in Singapore via the **SG Arrival Card**, before departing for Singapore.
-The SG Arrival Card can also be accessed via the **Visit Singapore Travel Guide App**.
+The approved applicant will have to electronically submit pre-trip health and travel history declarations and declare his/her accommodation in Singapore via the [SG Arrival Card](https://eservices.ica.gov.sg/sgarrivalcard/), before departing for Singapore.
+The SG Arrival Card can also be accessed via the [Visit Singapore Travel Guide App](https://www.visitsingapore.com/travel-guide-tips/visit-singapore-travel-guide-app/).

 #### Pre-Departure Measures